Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 Step 4:

 Throw your ice in the bucket with enough water to dip the bottle in.
-Dunk in the bottle and gently tap the bottle against the side of the bucket until the glass splits in two.
+Dunk in the bucket and gently tap the bottle against the side of the bucket until the glass splits in two.
 If the glass did not split, repeat steps 1-4.

 How to turn a glass bottle into a cup DIY: The last step is to sand the edges.
 See the complete instructions on DIY Projects.com